techthinking-io/flowbdd/README.md

 * Which too often results rewriting the testing framework

 Yes a small and simple Cucumber, Concordion, JBehave etc... project is simple, the same can be said about most frameworks and projects.
-So the argument for Smart BDD is best made with real world projects.
+So the argument for Flow BDD is best made with real world projects.

 ## Implemented Features